-Here are some photo's
+Here are some

-presented to the club
+photo's presented to the club by our members, if

-by our members, if you've got any photo's that
+you've got any photo's that will interest our

-will interest our members, please let us know.
+members, please let us know.

-CLIK ON EACH PHOTO TO VIEW BIGGER
+CLIK ON EACH PHOTO TO VIEW

-VERSION
+BIGGER VERSION

-PLEASE NOTE THEY TAKE A WHILE TO
+PLEASE NOTE THEY TAKE A

-LOAD, BE PATIENT !
+WHILE TO LOAD, BE PATIENT !

-Women's Royal Indian Navel Service (WRINS)
+Women's Royal Indian Navel

-at GHQ Delhi - 1945.
+Service (WRINS) at GHQ Delhi - 1945.

-Group Photograph of Officers of the
+Group Photograph of Officers

-Women's Royal Navel
+of the Women's Royal Navel Service (WRINS).

-Photo's above presented to The
+Photo's above presented to

-Nautical Club by
+The Nautical Club by

 Committee member Mrs D M Downes